Primary Care in Rochester and Kasson

 How is COPD treated?

 Healthcare clinicians will develop action plans to manage infections or flares in COPD.
-Additional treatment may include gene replacement therapy, specific for alpha-I antitrypsin deficiency; supplemental oxygen; pulmonary rehabilitation; lung reduction surgery; and lung transplantation.
+Additional treatment may include gene replacement therapy, specifically for alpha-I antitrypsin deficiency; supplemental oxygen; pulmonary rehabilitation; lung reduction surgery; and lung transplantation.

 Take-home messages: